HildoBijl/stepwise/frontend/src/ui/form/README.md

 When accessing further form data you must know about the various data format used in Step-Wise.
 - When values are entered into the form, the field parameters are in `Functional Input (FI)` form.
 The FI parameters have data like cursors, selections and such in it.
 An example is `{ type: 'Float', value: { number: '3', power: 2' }, cursor: { ... } }`.
 - When the values are submitted to the server and stored in the database, then the FI-parameters are cleaned.
 What results is a `Stored Input (SI)` parameter.
-This is a basic object containing all relevant data on the input, but nothing about cursors, selections, etcetera.
+This is a plain object containing all relevant data on the input, but nothing about cursors, selections, etcetera.
 It is also not functional in any way: it is a basic Javascript object.
 An example is `{ type: 'Float', value: { number: '3', power: 2' }, cursor: { ... } }`.
 - When the values are interpreted, we get `Functional Object (FO)` parameters.
 These are objects that have lots of methods that are useful to interact with them.
 For instance, a `Float` field may return something like `new Float(3, 2)`.